ulrichga/Lfab_QTL/analysis/2-8_QTLanalysis/README.md

 * A summary table of the new linkage map ./results/QTLanalysis/linkagemap_summary.txt
 * The actual new linkage map as a table ./results/QTLanalysis/linkagemap_cM.txt
 * The updated R/qtl input file ./results/QTLanalysis/Rqtlin_final.csv
-## Step 2
+## Step 3
 Conduct QTL-mapping by running the script 02_QTL_mapping.R.
-This script runs a single-QTL model using the EM algorithm with nonparametric method.
+This script runs a single-QTL model using the EM algorithm with nonparametric method. **This should only be executed if step 2 is finsihed**.
 ```
 dos2unix ./analysis/2-8_QTLanalysis/02_QTL_mapping.R
 bsub -W 1:00 -R "rusage[mem=8000]" "module load new gcc/4.8.2 r/3.5.1